ALEJANDRO-hub-art/Food-Marketing-Data-Analysis-Project/README.md

 - Use 31–70 as your core revenue base but recognize they are less responsive; think loyalty benefits and retention, not aggressive discounting.
 - Provide tailored and persuasive promotions to customers aged 23–30 and 71+, as these segments are more responsive to marketing and can be more effectively encouraged to increase or resume spending.

-3. Barplot of Age vs Spending (All Customers vs Campaign Acceptors) DONE
+3. Bar chart of Age vs Spending (All Customers vs Campaign Acceptors) DONE

 Insights: DONE
 - 30–70 spend the most money overall.